top of page

 Gap Year and Undergraduate Student

 Walter received his B.A. in Neuroscience from Vanderbilt University in 2020 where he was a SyBBURE fellow in the Dean Lab.
 He continued his research in the lab after graduation.
-Walt's work in the lab is focused on the role of glutamine metabolism in islet cell proliferation and hormone secretion with a focus on the enzyme glutaminase.
-Currently, Walt is a rising 2nd year medical student at University of Tennessee.
+Walt's work in the lab focused on the role of glutamine metabolism in islet cell proliferation and hormone secretion with a focus on the enzyme glutaminase.
+Currently, Walt is a rising 3rd year medical student at University of Tennessee.

 Matthew Shou, B.A.